kunance/Campusly/README.md

 ```

-#### When you changing the ERD ( database schema) , you can quickly regenarate the models but note if you use the models dir it will overwrite previous definitions
+#### When you changing the ERD (database schema) , you can quickly regenerate the models but note if you use the models dir it will overwrite previous definitions

-**Do NOT delete the directory since the index.js file that loads all the models is not regenerated**
+**Do NOT delete the directory since models/index.js loads all the models AND is not regenerated**

 Currently the config file is not used due to a bug https://github.com/sequelize/sequelize-auto/issues/6 but I haven't found a better alternative yet so you have to add manually to each generated model
 ```